alphagov/govuk-developer-docs/source/manual/alerts/rebooting-machines.html.md

 This guidance applies if you want to reboot a machine that is not one of the previous types.

-1. Schedule downtime in Icinga, or let GOV.UK 2nd line support know that there will be alerts for a machine being down.
+1. Schedule downtime in Icinga, or let GOV.UK Technical 2nd Line know that there will be alerts for a machine being down.

 2. SSH into the machine and run: